pantheon-systems/documentation/source/_docs/private-paths.md

 ### Selectively Exposing Code

-In the case where you have a private code library which needs to have a specific sub-directory exposed (e.g. using SimpleSamlPHP), you can do this with symlinks:
+If you have a private code library that needs to have a specific sub-directory exposed (e.g. using SimpleSamlPHP), you can do this with symlinks:

     # from within a git checkout
     ln -s private/simplesamlphp/www ./simplesaml